QuantEcon/lecture-julia.myst/lectures/dynamic_programming/optgrowth.md

 plot!(plt, legend = :bottomright)
 ```

-The figure shows that we are pretty much on the money.
+The figure shows that we are pretty much on the money

+Note that this converges in fewer than the 36 iterations printed above because it is using Anderson iteration - where the $m=1$ parameter is naive fixed point iteration

 ### The Policy Function